autay27/boccam/report.md

 - Arrays of variables and channels can be accessed and assigned to
 - Messages passed along a channel are not lost or duplicated
 - Messages from different processes are interleaved correctly
+- Parallel and sequential blocks are executed as expected, including when nested

 **I suppose I should put the programs in the appendix?**